 2. To Qualify for SSI, You Need Very Low Income and Almost No Assets

-The SSI program also asks several money-related questions when screening Tennessee disability applicants.
-First, your monthly income cannot be more than $1,350 when you apply.
+The SSI program also asks several money-related questions of Tennessee disability applicants.
+First, your monthly income cannot be more than $1,470 when you apply.
 This includes money earned through work as well as any other regular payments you receive.
 The SSA will count things like alimony, child support, workers’ comp, interest earned through your savings account, etc. You also can’t own more than $2,000 in assets to qualify for SSI.
 This means anything you can sell for cash, such as jewelry, stocks, bonds, your 401(k) or IRA funds.
 Some things the SSA won’t count towards this asset limit include:

-- Your house and the land it sits on (if you’re the owner)
+• Your house and the land it sits on (if you’re the owner)

-- Your wedding ring, furniture, clothing and other daily living items (appliances, bedding, towels)
+• Your wedding ring, furniture, clothing and other daily living items (appliances, bedding, towels)

-3. SSI Payments Are No More Than $841/Person, or $1,261/Couple for 2022
+3. SSI Payments Are No More Than $914 for One Person, or $1,371 Per Couple for 2023

 That sounds like very little money, but if you’re struggling to make ends meet then every penny counts.
 Luckily, the SSI program does adjust monthly payments in years that get a Cost-of-Living-Adjustment (COLA) increase.
-For example, monthly Tennessee disability payments for approved SSI claims rose 5.9% in January 2022.
+For example, monthly Tennessee disability payments for approved SSI claims rose 8.7% in January 2023.

 What About Temporary or Short-Term Tennessee Disability Benefits?